mikesterific/puppeteer/README.md

 Once you have the HTTP server running, you can use the web interface to:

 1. **Browser Navigation**
-   - Navigate to any URL
+   - Navigate to any URL or refresh the current page
    - View the webpage within the interface
    - Go back, forward, or refresh the page
+   - Automatically use the current page URL for actions if none is specified

 2. **Page Interaction**
    - Click on elements